 To schedule a meeting, visit wsu.mywconline.net, register with your official WSU email, and choose the “College of Medicine Financial Education” (not Financial Aid) schedule (second College of Medicine schedule).
 You should see Rich Ronnestad’s name on the left-hand side beneath every date.
 Schedule an open time from 7 a.m. to 6 p.m.
 Remember to click “Save Appointment” at the bottom of the pop-up window.
 Spouses/partners are welcome and encouraged to attend.

 Please stop by my office at SAC 420C any day during the lunch hour (12 p.m – 1 p.m.) to ask questions, clarify an issue, or to discuss any financial or scholarship topic.

 MedLoan Calculator/Student Loan Payment Plans

 Join us one Wednesday each month for a lunch and learn, an informal session where we’ll discuss a relevant financial topic.
 Bring your own lunch and we’ll provide snacks and sweets, location will be announced, from 12:15 to 12:45.

 Aug.
 23: Establish FinEd Advisory Board, Financial Aid Distribution

 Sept.
-13: Budgeting for Medical School/Saving/Emergency Fund: Sample Budget (Excel file)
+13: Budgeting for Medical School/Saving/Emergency Fund: 2018-19 Expenses and Loan Planner (Excel file)